ethpm/ethpm-spec/use-cases/README.md

 ## Base Contract

-These packages do provide any deployed instances of their contracts as they are intended to be used as base contracts or re-usable generic contracts for common use cases.
+These packages do not provide any deployed instances of their contracts as they are intended to be used as base contracts or re-usable generic contracts for common use cases.